HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 - Try hard so the syntax not too long

 # Problem 11
+In order for the transaction to be more focused on running it, a website redirect is carried out so that it is easy to remember the ship buying and selling website.
+Every time you access google.com you will be redirected to super.franky.yyy.com with the same website in the issue shift module 2.
+The super.franky.yyy.com web server is on the Skypie node

 We want to make when we open google.com it redirect to super.franky.iup4.com

 First we need to edit `named.conf.local` file.